 Running out of time?
 Go through and review all these computer networking interview questions to ace your upcoming interview.

 It could be a little scary sometimes thinking about what topics to cover to crack the network interview in one go.
-Don’t worry, we have listed below topmost and the most commonly asked computer network interview questions.
+Don’t worry, we have listed below topmost and the most commonly asked computer network interview questions and answers.

-In order to simplify your preparation, we have collected top network interview questions to help you with the interview part.
+In order to simplify your preparation, we have collected top networking interview questions for freshers and experienced candidate to help you with the interview part.
 Go through this easy-to-read and understand guide to fuel your preparation.
 You don’t need to go anywhere else to begin your IT networking career; all you need to do is put your best foot forward to get your interview cleared.

-This cheat-sheet of network questions and answers would ease up your preparation and pave your way to the top.
-We have collected beginner, intermediate and advanced-level network interview questions; all for you.
+This cheat-sheet of hardware networking interview questions would ease up your preparation and pave your way to the top.
+We have collected networking interview questions for experienced, intermediate and beginners -level interview questions; all for you.

-Read through all these 20 network questions and answers and gain confidence.
-You will also get to learn the major basics needed.
+Read through all these 20 networking questions and answers and gain confidence.
+You will also get to learn the major basic networking interview questions needed.
 Let’s get started!

 1. What is a Network?

-Its the basic Networking Interview Questions.
+Its the basic Networking Interview Questions asked by the recruiter.
 A network is referred to as a set of a number of devices that are connected to each other with the help of a physical media link.
 In other words, a network is an interconnected group of a number of similar things such as computers, people, devices, etc.

 For example, a computer network is an example of a well-established network that consists a number of computers connected with each other.
 They share different types of information and data.